jpowerj/dsps/ch04/04-08-utility.md

 (362) + 3
 4
 (0) = 324.

 Therefore, the person would be willing to sell the lottery ticket for any amount x0 such that U(x0) = x2
 0 > 324.
 Hence, x0 > 18.
 In other words, although the expected
 gain from the lottery ticket in this example is only 9 dollars, the person would not sell the ticket for less than 18 dollars.

-Example
-4.8.7
-Square Root Utility Function.
+## Example 4.8.7: Square Root Utility Function

 Suppose now that U(x) = x1/2 for x ≥ 0, and consider
 again the lottery ticket described in Example 4.8.6.
 The expected utility of the gain from the lottery ticket in this case is
 E[U(X)]= 1